BackEndByAlex/salaryscope-api/src/repositories/README.md

 - `findAll` — paginated list of companies, with an optional country filter
 - `findById` — single company by ID
 - `findByName` — single company by name
-- `findRecordsByCompany` — paginated salary records for a given company
+- `findRecordsByCompany` — paginated salary records for a given company (limit capped at 100)

 ---